radixdlt/create-radix-dapp/README.md

     });
   },
   {
-    networkId: 11, // for betanet 01 for mainnet
+    networkId: 11, // for betanet
     onDisconnect: () => {
       // clear your application state
     },